 Priority 2 support includes: Releases to news media and incidents involving injury, or impairment of operational capability; Flying/ground safety; maintenance, munitions and force protection; wing readiness, situational awareness; and flying operations.

-Work supporting operational mission and training requirements and programs of assigned and tenant units that is handled on a scheduled basis.
+Work supporting operational mission and training requirements and programs of assigned and units that is handled on a scheduled basis.

 Normal lead-time is 3 to 5 days, depending upon resource availability.

 Priority 3 support includes: official conferences or meetings; community engagement programs; commander’s mission briefings; documentation of normal mission execution; formal training; distinguished visitor events; requests from host installation; group level and above biographies; and documentation of group level and above official ceremonies.